-Similar to the general population, cancer and heart disease are the two most common causes of death among Al/AN residents in this service area.
-Unintentional injury ranks fifth in all cause mortality among Al/AN, higher than the general population.
+Similar to the general population, heart disease and cancer are the two most common causes of death among Al/AN residents in this service area.
+However, influenza and pneumonia rank third in all cause mortality among Al/AN, significantly higher than the general population.

-Deaths due to unintentional injury pose a great health risk for the Al/AN population, and because of racial misclassification, the magnitude of the disparity could be an underestimate.
-In order to address this disparity, health workers must better understand the risk factors, and design culturally appropriate interventions to prevent these injuries.
+Preventable causes of death (e.g., influenza or pneumonia) pose a great health risk for the Al/AN population, and because of racial misclassification, the magnitude of the disparity could be an underestimate.